Skip to main content

 PART TWO

+My dear friends and viewers, welcome back to this page.
 This is the second part of the tutorial My Mother at Sixty-six.
-In this video I
+In this video I am going discuss poetic devices followed by summary, questions and answers and extra questions for your practice.

 POETIC DEVICES